creativecommons/cc-signals/README.md

 This is not about creating new property rights; it is more like defining manners for machines.

-For more detail, please see the report [link].
+For more detail, please see the [report](http://bit.ly/3G40J1j).
 Further research and analysis about the legal implications of CC signals will be a major focus of our efforts in the coming months.

 ### Declaration example